uavpal/beboptwo4g/README.md

 - Phil

 ## Disclaimer
 This is still an EXPERIMENTAL modification, no thorough testing has been conducted!
-Mod and fly your Disco at YOUR OWN RISK!!!
+Mod and fly your Bebop 2 at YOUR OWN RISK!!!